Lend-Lease: Returning goods after the war

-Roosevelt, eager to ensure public consent for this controversial plan, explained to the public and the press that his plan was comparable to one neighbor's lending another a garden hose to put out a fire in his home.
+Roosevelt, eager to ensure public consent for this controversial plan, explained to the public and the press that his plan was comparable to lending a garden hose to a neighbor whose house is on fire.
 "What do I do in such a crisis?" the president asked at a press conference.
 "I don't say ...
 'Neighbor, my garden hose cost me $15; you have to pay me $15 for it' ...
 I don't want $15—I want my garden hose back after the fire is over."
 To which Senator Robert Taft (R-Ohio), responded: "Lending war equipment is a good deal like lending chewing gum—you certainly don't want the same gum back."

 In practice, very little was returned except for a few unarmed transport ships.
 Surplus military equipment was of no value in peacetime.
 The Lend-Lease agreements with 30 countries provided for repayment not in terms of money or returned goods, but in "joint action directed towards the creation of a liberalized international economic order in the postwar world."
-That is the U.S. would be "repaid" when the recipient fought the common enemy and joined the world trade and diplomatic agencies, such as the United Nations.
+That is, the U.S. would be "repaid" when the recipient fought the common enemy and joined the world trade and diplomatic agencies, such as the United Nations.

-U.S. deliveries to the Soviet Union
+Deliveries to the Soviet Union

+United States

 If Germany defeated the Soviet Union, the most significant front in Europe would be closed.
 Roosevelt believed that if the Soviets were defeated the Allies would be far more likely to lose.
 Roosevelt concluded that the United States needed to help the Soviets fight against the Germans.
-Because of its utmost importance, Roosevelt directed his subordinates to heavily prioritise shipments of aid to the Soviet Union above most other uses of available shipping.
-Soviet Ambassador Maxim Litvinov significantly contributed to the Lend-Lease agreement of 1941.
+Because of its utmost importance, Roosevelt directed his subordinates to emphasis shipments of aid to the Soviet Union above most other uses of available shipping.
+The Soviet Ambassador, Maxim Litvinov, significantly contributed to the Lend-Lease agreement of 1941.
+In the fall of 1941, the US Army set up the United States Military Mission to Moscow to help the flow of Lend-Lease material into Russia.
+In 1943, Major General John R. Deane was made commander of the Moscow Mission and to brief Joseph Stalin on Operation Overlord.
 American deliveries to the Soviet Union can be divided into the following phases: